Water Data Collection Standards

 The Water Information Standards Business Forum (the Forum) has endorsed a series of 10 National Industry Guidelines for hydrometric monitoring.
 These documents contain high level guidance and targets and the Bureau is promoting them for national adoption by organisations involved in water data collection.
 The guidelines are non-mandatory and represent industry recommended practice.

-The Bureau will in the future require providers of data under the Water Regulations 2008 to send that data in WDTF.
+The regulations specify required formats in which water information must be given to the Bureau.
+Lead water agencies (Category A persons) are required to use Water Data Transfer Format (WDTF) for specified water information.
+Other organisations are encouraged to use WDTF where applicable.
+Over time, the regulations will require more Person Categories to provide their water information in WDTF.
 This will enable the Bureau to efficiently ingest and process the data and provide it to the community in a timely manner.
 It will significantly improve the quality and comparability of the data the Bureau publishes online through the Australian Water Resources Information System.

 Water data providers can attach a data quality code to the data they send to the Bureau.
 This is a useful indicator of quality, however it is subjective, as each data provider must make their own determination of the appropriate quality flag.
 It is probably most useful for water information customers who are seeking more generalised water information.
 We realise that this is far from ideal and that further progress needs to be made.